tomleavy/mimi-arch-draft/draft-aegis-mimi-arch-latest.md

 // TODO: should the gateway implement some sort of group searching by handles,
 // or is it left to applications?

+# Key Package Validation

+A gateway receives key packages from applications and other gateways in following situations:

+* During Key Queue Update and Key Package Retrieval
+* When processing MLS packets containing key packages (add proposals, commits, etc.)

+Whenever a gateway receives a key package, it MUST verify that the key package is valid according to {{!I-D.ietf-mls-protocol}} (for processing MLS packets, this is likely done automatically when the gateway validates the packet using MLS).
+Key packages in key queues are encoded as MLSMessage.

+For applications using domains, a gateway MUST also validate the domain of each received key package as follows:

+* The gateway uses the application's IdentityProvider to retrieve the `domain` from the MLS Credential in the key package.
+For example, this can be done using the provider's `identity` and `client_domain` functions.
+* If the gateway received the key package from an application (e.g. in an add proposal), a gateway verifies that `domain` is assigned to itself.
+Else, if the gateway received the key package from another gateway, then it verifies that `domain` is assigned to that other gateway.

 # Example Usage